HEITS-digital/bartok/README.md

 ### Bartók - the community bot

-This is a small didactic project, with the purpose of showcasing a basic integration with slack events api.
+This is a tiny playful project, with the purpose of showcasing a basic integration with slack events api.

 ##### Tech stack: